herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 ## How to choose the right performance metric(s)?

 Let's look at the following example.
 We test the trained model with a test set consisting of 100 positive observations, and 100 negative observations.
-We then deal with 200 unseen observations in total, which can be consumers like George in the figure above.
+We then deal with 200 unseen observations in total, which can be consumers like the stick man George in the figure above.
 Now things are becoming interesting, since we will need many observations (often it is required much more than 200) to find anything statistical significant about our model performance.
 Let's consider the following result

 <p align="center">
   <img width="300" height="200" src="/figs/classification_measure/conf_matrix_1.png">